How to find an internship in Germany

 Another option when searching for an internship—or looking to simply equip yourself with more knowledge about what your chosen professional field requires—is to attend a job fair.
 Job fairs often don't just cater to prospective employees, but also to prospective interns.
 You can talk directly to recruitment consultants about what they are looking for and make some important contacts.

 Of course, there isn't a job fair happening every weekend, so sometime it is a matter of getting lucky and finding one happening in your area at the right time.
 A big one to keep an eye on is the Connecticum Job Fair that happens annually in Berlin.
 Similarly some companies attend “recruiting events” and may advertise their attendance on their homepage.
+Also take a look at the offers on these pages, which are interesting for all those who are looking for study-related internships: IQB Events and myjobportal.

 It's also worth keeping an eye on your university's calendar—many universities have open career days or their own career fairs or recruiting events which are attended by companies and their recruitment consultants, and these can also be a great source of information.